api3dao/old-api3-docs/docs/dapis/developers/README.md

   timestamp using a Beacon or Beacon set ID.
 - [readDataFeedValueWithId()](./read-data-feed-value-with-id.md) - Returns a
   value using a Beacon or Beacon set ID.

-## Resources

-- [Chains and Contracts](../reference/chains.md): A list of chains, and supporting contracts that dAPIs are available on.
-- [dAPI Browser](../reference/dapi-browser.md): A list of dAPIs that have been deployed.